TanStack/router/docs/guide/preloading.md

 ## Preloading with Data Loaders

-Preloading is most useful when combined with your favorite data loading library.
-To make this easier, the `loader` route option function receives a `preload` boolean denoting whether the route is being preloaded or not.
-This allows you to load data differently depending on whether the user is navigating to the route or preloading it.
+Preloading is most useful when combined with the built-in loaders (or your favorite data loading library).
+To make this easier, the `loader` route option function receives a `preload` boolean denoting whether the route is being preloaded or not. **If you're using the built-in loader state, preload states are already handled for you automatically**.
+If that's not the case, then the `preload` flag allows you to load data differently depending on whether the user is navigating to the route or preloading it.

 Here's an example using TanStack Loaders: